Photo source: Wikimedia Commons, Gustav-Adolf Schultze

 2. A reason is something intended to support the accuracy of a proposition

-3. A reason is something that explains something elseThe rest of this post is an explanation of each definition.
+3. A reason is something that causes something elseThe rest of this post is an explanation of each definition.

 1. Reason is the process of forming conclusions using explicit justifications or premises